Your latest music promotion campaign just wrapped…now what?

 A: Start early with a pre-release marketing plan, use targeted ads, explore new platforms, and secure press coverage through music PR.

-👉 You can also always refer to our Music Release Guide: Getting Your First Thousand Listeners for actionable steps to follow at every stage of the music release process, a valuable resource for all indie artists!
+👉 You can also always refer to our Music Release Guide: Getting Your First Thousand Listeners!
+This valuable resource provides actionable steps for artists to follow along at every stage of their music release process.

 When you’re mid-campaign, your focus is usually on growth and performance.
 But, now you’ve learned that these stretches in between music promotion campaigns aren’t dead space, they’re prime opportunities to: